stevleibelt/General_Howtos/operation_system/unix/grep.md

 # grep inside a shell script

 ```
-#example, do something if ...
+#example, do something if 'both modified' was found
+if (git status | grep -q 'both modified')
+then
+    #...
+fi

+#or if you want to do things if 'both modified' was not found
-if git status | grep -q 'both modified';
+if ! (git status | grep -q 'both modified')
 then
     #...
 fi